-Question Number Correct Answer(s) Standards Rationales for Answer Options A. In Text 1, "launched" does not mean "tried a small experiment."
+Question Number Correct Answer(s) Standards Rationales for Answer Options 1, Part A A. In Text 1, "launched" does not mean "tried a small experiment."
 Instead, the word is used to introduce the idea of sending astronauts to space via powerful rockets.
-D B. Although when a person "launches" a project, it means he or she is "beginning something new," in Text 1 the word is used to introduce the idea of sending astronauts to space via powerful rockets.
-1, Part A C. Although the astronauts did need to "push bravely forward" as they worked in the new space program, the word "launched" in Text 1 is used to introduce the idea of sending astronauts to space via powerful rockets.
+A D B. Although when a person "launches" a project, it means he or she Text 1 the word is used to introduce the idea of sending astronauts 1 the word is used to introduce the idea of sending astronauts did need to "push bravely forward" as the program, the word "launched" in Text 1 is used to introduce the via powerful rockets.
 D. This is the correct answer.
+The word "launched" in Text 1 is used "launching," "the first Americans into space" on powerful rockets.
+B. Although when a person "launches" a project, it means he or she is "beginning something new," in Text 1 the word is used to introduce the idea of sending astronauts to space via powerful rockets.
+C. Although the astronauts did need to "push bravely forward" as they worked in the new space program, the word "launched" in Text 1 is used to introduce the idea of sending astronauts to space via powerful rockets.
+D. This is the correct answer.
 The word "launched" in Text 1 is used to introduce the idea of sending, or "launching," "the first Americans into space" on powerful rockets.
-RI.3.4, RI.3.1 A. This is the correct answer.
+1, Part B RI.3.4, RI.3.1 A. This is the correct answer.
 "Two types of rockets" emphasizes the idea of power in that Text 1 explains the rockets were "missiles" and went "very fast" as they were "launched" into space.
-B. Although one of the "first things NASA did" as an organization was to "launch" the astronauts into space, those words do not help the reader understand the meaning of "launched" as used in Text 1, as they speak only to the order of events.
-1, Part B Α C. Although one of the "launched" spacecraft took a "15-minute flight," those words do not help the reader understand the meaning of "launched" as used in Text 1, as they speak only to how long the mission lasted.
+5 A B. Although one of the "first things NASA did" as an organization was to "launch" the astronauts into space, those words do not help the reader understand the meaning of "launched" as used in Text 1, as they speak only to the order of events.
+C. Although one of the "launched" spacecraft took a "15-minute flight," those words do not help the reader understand the meaning of "launched" as used in Text 1, as they speak only to how long the mission lasted.
 D. Although NASA "made the rockets safer" by practicing launches, those words do not help the reader understand the meaning of "launched" as used in Text 1, as they speak to safety measures rather than power of the launches.